fluiddyn/fluidfft/doc/install.rst

         CXX=clang++
         CC=clang

-- mpi4py (optional, only for mpi runs),
+- mpi4py (optional, only for mpi classes),

 - pyfftw (optional): FluidFFT can of course use pyfftw and it is often a very fast solution for undistributed FFT.